A no-nonsense feature by feature review of Foxtel Now vs Fetch TV to help you decide which is the better option for your current entertainment needs.

 Fetch has four Premium Channel Packs available, including Variety, Knowledge, Kids, and Vibe.
 Normally $6/month each, if you want the lot, you can bundle them for $20/month-to-month with no lock in contract.
 The Special Interest packs include beIN SPORTS 1 for $14.95/month, Horse and Country for $7.95/month.
 Optus customers with the Fetch TV bundle can also access the Optus Sport channel for $15/month.
 And for international viewing, Fetch TV has you covered, with the Taj Mahalpack for $15.00/month, Korean pack for $14.95/month, the Chinese pack for $9.95/month, TVB Cantonese pack for $49.95/month, Sun South Indian pack for $29.95/month, the Pinoy pack for $19.95/month, and the Italian pack for $15/month.
 Need more?
 You can rent to watch premium movies and TV shows direct from FetchTV’s own online stores.
 Or you can add the Movie Box feature for $1/month (for retail customers) which makes 30 movies available each month for unlimited viewing.

 The Fetch TV Mighty set-top box comes with a full EPG guide, PVR (record up to six programs while watching a seventh, store up to 585 hours of entertainment), and over 3,000 movies and over 160 TV series available to rent on-demand.
 Fetch also lets you pick from more than 30 channels on a monthly basis, and has a mobile app that lets you watch on the go – and direct your Mighty set-top box to record what you want even when you’re not at home.
-All five free to air Catch-Up services (NOW, PLUS7, SBS On Demand, ABC iView and TENplay) and both Stan and Netflix app built right in.
+All five free to air Catch-Up services (NOW, PLUS7, SBS On Demand, ABC iView and TENplay), as well as Stan, Netflix and Hayu app are built right in.
 Oh, and YouTube, WikiTV and NASA TV.